asok/rake/README.md

 ## Rake.el

 **Rake.el** is a package for running rake tasks in Emacs.

-It tries to be smart and uses zeus, spring or bundler to run the command.
+* runs rake command using zeus, spring or bundler
+* caches the tasks

 ## Installation